pablo-cerve/compression-multichannel-signals/README.md

 ```

 ## [4] External Code
-- Implementation of algorithms `PWLH*`, `SF*` and `GAMPS*` reuse part of the source code from the framework cited in [6].
+- Implementation of algorithms `PWLH*`, `SF*` and `GAMPS*` reuse part of the source code from the framework cited in [Hung2013].
 This code is in folder `external/benchmarkLinux`.
-- We use the CACM87 implementation [29, 30] of the arithmetic coder, which is written in C. This code is in folder `external/ari`.
+- We use the [CACM87 implementation of the arithmetic coder](https://marknelson.us/posts/2014/10/19/data-compression-with-arithmetic-coding.html) [Witten1987], which is written in C. This code is in folder `external/ari`.

-[6] N. Q. V. Hung, H. Jeung, K. Aberer, An Evaluation of Model- Based Approaches to Sensor Data Compression, IEEE Transactions on Knowledge and Data Engineering 25 (11) (2013) 2434–2447. doi:10.1109/TKDE.2012.237
+[Hung2013] N. Q. V. Hung, H. Jeung, K. Aberer, An Evaluation of Model- Based Approaches to Sensor Data Compression, IEEE Transactions on Knowledge and Data Engineering 25 (11) (2013) 2434–2447. doi:10.1109/TKDE.2012.237

-[29] I.H.
+[Witten1987] I.H.
 Witten, R.M.
 Neal, and J.G.
 Cleary.
 Arithmetic Coding for Data Compression.
 Communications of the ACM, 30(6):520–540, 1987.

-[30] Data Compression With Arithmetic Coding. https://marknelson.us/posts/2014/10/19/data-compression-with-arithmetic-coding.html, 2014.
+## [5] Contact
+Pablo Cerveñansky Fierro - pablofing2015[at]gmail[dot]com